 Blanketed by lush tropical forests and home to one of the world’s most spectacular wildlife sanctuaries, Ecuador is a small country that packs a big punch when it comes to biodiversity.
-Discover colonial Quito with a private guide, and then fly to the Galápagos to encounter the archipelago’s iconic wildlife while kayaking, snorkeling, hiking, and more.
-Cap off your expedition back on the mainland, discovering the Chocó rain forest’s breathtaking array of flora and fauna on guided nature walks through some of the country’s most pristine jungle.
+Visit the Galápagos to encounter the archipelago’s iconic wildlife while kayaking, snorkeling, hiking, and more.
+Fly back to the mainland and discover colonial Quito with a private guide.
+Cap off your expedition by discovering the Chocó rain forest’s breathtaking array of flora and fauna on guided nature walks through some of the country’s most pristine jungle.

 Sail between the isles of the Galápagos Archipelago by yacht, disembarking for close encounters with sea lions, blue-footed boobies, Galápagos penguins, and much more.

 Ride an aerial bike through the treetops of the Chocó rain forest, and let bioluminescent flora guide you on a jungle night walk.

 Take a private tour of Quito’s well-preserved colonial old town, a UNESCO World Heritage site.

 Itinerary - 11 Days

 Arrive in Quito, where a driver awaits your arrival at the airport.
 Transfer to your hotel.
 Enjoy the rest of the day at leisure in Quito.